 Cameras and video recorders

 You will be denied access to the event if you have a professional camera (Single Lens Reflex) or a video camera.
-If you wish to bring this type of professional recording gear make certain to get official permission from the event organizers before you arrive.
-If you have an iPhone or small non-SLR camera that can fit in your pocket you would be OK.
+If you wish to bring this type of professional recording gear, make certain to get official permission from the event organisers before you arrive.
+If you have an iPhone or small non-SLR camera that can fit in your pocket, you would be OK.

 Can I bring drinks to the event?

 Primavera Sound is one of Barcelona's most successful music event stories.
-Unlike Sonar festival it's focus is more on bands and less on electronic music.
-It has filled a niche in the city and never fails to provide a fun packed weekend of original music in an electric atmosphere.
+Unlike Sonar festival the focus is more on bands and less on electronic music.
+It has filled a niche in the city and never fails to provide a fun-packed weekend of original music in an electric atmosphere.
 If you've never come to Primavera Sound before, it's definitely worth giving it a try.
 And if you're planning on making a return visit make sure to spread the word and bring your friends.